 What positives you ask?

-As time is passing by, we are using our voices to lift up others, including ourselves.
+And as time is passing by, we are using our voices to fight for freedom and lift up others, including ourselves.
+Need I go on?

 Within our own homes, magic is happening with the downtime that has been bestowed upon us.